FatCharlie/DiscoBox/README.md

 ![single-qudit-split](images/single_photon_qudit_split.svg)

-Cross photon gates can't be rearranged after SPDC.
-The graph work is arranging the circuit so anything that needs to interact lands on registers within the same photon where it's free, instead of needing a cross-photon gate.
+There is some upfront graph work that needs to happen because of the penalty for cross photon gates.

 ![two-photon-gate-structure](images/two_photon_gate_structure.svg)